teliaz/goapi/README.md

 - [x] A working server application with functional API is required
 - [x] It is appreciated, though not required, if a Dockerfile is included.
-- [ ] Note that users have no limit on how many assets they want on their favourites so your service will need to provide a reasonable response time
+- [x] Note that users have no limit on how many assets they want on their favourites so your service will need to provide a *reasonable response time
 - [ ] Useful and passing tests would be also be viewed favourably *(Incomplete Tests)
+- [x] Dockerfile included in the project

 ## Features